10 Tools to Take Your Freelance Work to the Next Level

 Do you hope to work for a particular business one day?
 If you’re having a hard time locating their contact information, Clearbit Connect is a valuable Gmail plugin that makes it entirely possible to find anyone’s contact info.
 You can use this plugin to search for the person by job title or name.
 You’ll instantly get access to their corporate email address.
-Never miss out on a potential lucrative business opportunity again due to lack of contact information.
+Never miss out on a potentially lucrative business opportunity again due to a lack of contact information.

 Time & Productivity Tracking